 Where am I going with all this?
 Well, I'm hoping what I've written will give pause for thought to those who are a little too quick to throw away perfectly good food just because they wouldn't want it two times in a row.
 They might discover that many foods actually taste better the second time around.

 I won't burden you with all the current statics on world hunger.
 One person going hungry is too many.
 Multiply that by 805 million to get an idea of how grave the situation is.
 Now, take that figure and put it in the back of your mind.
 Let it sit there, quietly.
 It will know what to do and when to do it.

 Please, enjoy your food, all of it.

 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 This is how two people made five meals out of one roast this week, and didn't get tired of it even once.
 This is one of those meals that keeps on giving and changing into something new.

 Need a fun way to get your family to eat leftovers?
 We have a "Leftover Cafe" night once a week.
 We decorate the table with fake flowers and candles, and play some music in the background.

 When we have salad night, we put out leftovers like corn, carrots, chickpeas, cold meats such as roast beef or chicken.
 We put them all in separate bowls and put out the salad lettuce, tomatoes, cucumbers, cheese, pickles, and onions, whatever you like in a salad.
-This is called the salad bar.
-All of the cooked foods can be served cold and used in your own making of your salad dinner.
-I have five dressings.
-It make the night personalized, and is a family favorite.

 While growing up, I watched my mother as she always made food for all of us.
 Somehow she always had enough even if extended family or friends showed up.